 GPL Chin Surgery

-Procedure The chin can be enhanced or reduced by moving and fixing the chin bone (=sliding genioplasty or mentoplasty).
-Enhancement can also be achieved with a chin implant.
-A small localised prominence can be removed with a burr.
-A sliding genioplasty involves a cut inside the lower lip, through the chin bone to move the chin and fixation with metalwork.
-The skin incision is under the chin for implant insertion and for removal of a localised prominence.
-If the bite is affected, a dental opinion should be sought prior to aesthetic correction.
+Procedure The chin can be enhanced or reduced by cutting and fixing the chin bone with metalwork in a new position, using an incision inside the lower lip (=sliding genioplasty or mentoplasty).
+Enhancement can also be achieved with a chin implant using an incision under the chin.
+A minor chin prominence can be rasped using an incision under the chin.
+Dynamic chin ptosis, where the chin pad moves downwards when smiling, can be addressed by excising skin and soft tissue using an incision under the chin.
+If the bite is affected or if the whole lower jaw is small, a dental opinion should be sought prior to aesthetic correction.
 This operation is sometimes combined with a rhinoplasty to achieve more balance.
 I do not use drains routinely.
 The wounds are repaired with sutures under the skin which do not require removal and dissolve within four months.
 Soft food and mouth wash are advisable for one week after sliding genioplasty.

-Scars Inner lower lip for bone surgery (sliding genioplasty).
-Underneath the chin for implants and removal of localised prominences.
+Scars Inner lower lip for sliding genioplasty.
+Underneath the chin for implants, rasping of localised prominences and correction of dynamic chin ptosis.

 Anaesthesia General for sliding genioplasty and reduction of localised prominences.
-Local for implants.
+Local for implants and for correction of dynamic chin ptosis.

 Hospital Stay Day Surgery > (Overnight)